top of page

 The quota (how many votes needed to win a seat) will depend

-on how many voters there are,
+on how many voters there are, and how many seats there are.

 You can figure out the quota for your riding by taking the total